-A Massive Volcano Sits in the Center of Lake Superior
+A Massive, Old Volcano Sits in the Center of Lake Superior

 Lake Superior sits on top of a massive…I mean massive volcano.

 Our five Great Lakes may have been formed by Ice Age glaciers, but volcanic activity was instrumental in giving us Lake Superior.

 A “cylinder of hot mantle” – a plume – rose in the center of what would become Lake Superior, spreading hot lava for hundreds of miles and paving the area for what would soon be filled with melting glacier water.